Engineering Note

 The Problem

-A typical mistake is using a single-stage Dockerfile that installs everything and ships it to production.
+A common mistake is using a single-stage Dockerfile that installs dependencies, builds the application, and ships everything into production.
+This works, but it is not efficient.

 FROM node:18